Welcome to Pivot Power!

 With its focus on self-awareness, skill-building, and emotional regulation, CBT empowers individuals to take charge of their mental well-being and lead healthier, happier lives.

 If you're ready to overcome negative thought patterns and improve your emotional well-being, Cognitive Behavioral Therapy (CBT) could be the solution you need.
-Contact us today to schedule an appointment with one of our experienced CBT therapists and take the first step toward a brighter, more balanced future.
+Contact us today to take the first step toward a brighter, more balanced future.

 Dialectical Behavioral Therapy (DBT)